 Yellow Foxtail is an annual warm season non-native grass with erect or low-lying stems, growing from 1/2 to 4 feet high; with stems branching from the base.
 Stem nodes are swollen and usually reddish-purple at maturity.

 Leaf blades are up to 3/8 inch wide (10 mm) and up to 10 inches (25 cm) long.
 Blades can be flat or V-shaped, twisted, drooping, distinctly veined, slightly rough to smooth on upper and lower surfaces.
 Blades of ssp. pumila are yellowish-green.
 Ligules are 1 mm long with a fringe of fine hairs fused at the base.
 The blade sheath is split, sharply keeled and distinctly veined and with long twisted hairs near the base of the upper surface.

 Inflorescence: An erect panicle with the spikelets in a tightly packed cylindrical shape 2 to 4+ inches long, densely bristly.

-Spikelets and florets: The spikelets are closely crowded, with one fertile floret and a sterile lemma (usually staminate only), each subtended by a cluster of 4 to 12 upwardly barbed bristles, 3 - 8 mm long, which in ssp. pumila are yellow.
+Spikelets and florets: The spikelets are closely crowded, with one fertile floret and a sterile lemma (which usually would be staminate only), each subtended by a cluster of 4 to 12 upwardly barbed bristles, 3 - 8 mm long, which in ssp. pumila are yellow.
 Spikelets are 3 to 3.4 mm long, much shorter than the bristles, and strongly swollen on one side (widest at the middle) and flattened on the opposite side.
 The lower glumes are about 1/3 the length of the spikelets and 3-veined.
 The upper (2nd) glumes are about 1/2 the length of the spikelets and 5-veined.
 The lower lemmas and upper lemmas are about equal to each other, oval in shape.
 The lower is veined and sterile (or staminate only).
 The upper is fertile and transversely ridged right up to the tip, with the widest point at the middle.
 There are 3 anthers and 2 styles.

 Seed: Seeds are darkly yellowish-brown, ovoid, about 3 mm long, with the palea and wrinkled lemma usually adherent.